bbc/bbcrd_vault_collection/docs/README.md

 of the possible functions and design patterns are implemented in this collection.
 Likewise, these implementations may be relatively limited to a specific type of application to avoid enormous complexity.
-In short, you may not find everything you need here -- so please feel free to contribute!
+In short, you may not find everything you need here!

 Before diving in, it may be helpful to begin with a discussion of the conventions followed by these non-cluster-management related roles and modules: